There Are Two Basic Types of Conservatorships In Connecticut

 - Execute a document to determine the manner in which the remains of a conserved person will be handled after death.

 - View, change or delete social media accounts, electronic communications, or other digital assets.

 Related Post: Power of Attorney Vs. Conservator – A True Story!

 What Are The Duties of the Conservator of The Estate?

 In general, the conservator of the estate is responsible for supervising the finances of the conserved person.
-The conservator is to use the least restrictive means of intervention in the exercise of his or her authority and must maintain a strict separation of his or her own assets from the conserved person’s assets.
+The conservator should use the least restrictive means of intervention in the exercise of their authority.
+They must maintain a strict separation of his or her own assets from the conserved person’s assets.